Blue Morning, Blue Day

 "Blue Morning, Blue Day" is a song written by Lou Gramm and Mick Jones that was first released as the third single on Foreigner's second album, Double Vision, reaching #15 on the Hot 100, the band's sixth top 40 single in two years, and #45 in the U.K. The song was backed with the Mick Jones song "I Have Waited So Long".
-"Blue Morning, Blue Day" is also available as downloadable content for the Rock Band series and was released on clear blue vinyl.
+"Blue Morning, Blue Day" is also available as downloadable content for the Rock Band series.

 Background

 Gramm said about the song, "It talks about a young musician that's burning the candle at both ends.
 He has a lot on his mind, and walks the street at night."
 Classic Rock critic Malcolm Dome described the theme as a "tale of a musician who’s caught in a mental trap of his own making, and is desperate to break out of his misery."
 Blue is used as a metaphor for misery.
 The color was later in a different context on Gramm's 1987 solo hit "Midnight Blue".
 Gramm also stated that the song "came about a little later in the sessions.
 It was a dark horse track and the mood of it was dark, but the story of the song was so cool that it ended up being the third single from the album.
 We still play it to this day, both my band and Mick and his band."